plutoniumm/MLTests/docs/Regression.md

     "max_features":[1.0,"log2","sqrt",None],
     "max_leaf_nodes":[None,10,20,30,40,50,60,70,80,90]
 }
+# 1.44M tests
 ```

-After running 300,000 tests from the above configurations it was noticed that
+After running 1.4M tests from the above configurations it was noticed that
 - `max_features` is a useless variable,
 - `max_depth` must be b/w 10-14
 - `min_weight_fraction_leaf` should be 0.0 or 0.1